Apple and Blackberry Crumble Recipe

 • Be sure to not overwork the crumble topping.
 The topping should be a crumbly consistency and not a paste.

-• Serve the crumble warm with a scoop of vanilla ice cream for the ultimate Fall dessert!
+• Make it even better.
+Serve the crumble warm with a scoop of vanilla ice cream for the ultimate Fall dessert!

 Reheat in the oven at 325 degrees {covered in foil} for 15-20 minutes or until heated through.
 Individual servings can also be heated in the microwave for 30 seconds to 1 minute.